 “Certainly if you’re IFR rated, file every time you go somewhere, even if it’s VMC because although it won’t keep up your skills as far as flying on the gauges, it will keep up your skills as far as talking to air traffic control, dealing with route changes, changing the route in your GPS, etc. So absolutely file all the time, even though it might add 10 minutes to the flight.

-Certainly build up incremental exposure so that if you’ve got the rating and you’ve only had minimal IMC time, you’ve got a day when there’s a 1,500 foot ceiling, you know the clouds are only 2,000 to 3,000 feet thick—you found that out through PIREPS or whatever—go out, file, and go somewhere.
+If you’ve got the rating and you’ve only had minimal IMC time, build up incremental exposure.
+You’ve got a day when there’s a 1500-foot ceiling, you know the clouds are only 2000 to 3000 feet thick—you found that out through PIREPS or whatever—go out, file, and go somewhere.